View Categories

 • Social and Economic Rights

-• The Political and Civil rights which were in opinion, with the reach of the individual were provisional as fundamental rights and the latter being considered beyond individual’s reach under the prevailing circumstances, were titled as Directive Principles of State Policy.
+• Political and civil rights, which were, in opinion, within the reach of the individual were provisional as fundamental rights, the second category, seen as difficult for individuals to achieve given the current situation, were called Directive Principles of State Policy.

 Enroll now for UPSC Online Classes